Ways to Wear a Scarf & How to Tie a Scarf: The Definitive Guide

 In the outfits below I wore the same silk scarf three different ways.

 There are two other ways I wore this silk scarf.
-One style is a very simple, fold the square silk scarf in half, rolled it and tied one knot in front.
+One style is very simple, fold the square silk scarf in half, roll it, and tie one knot in front.
 This brings interest to the top half of the outfit and keeps the lines sleek and straight.

-The ways to wear a silk scarf is the same way I wore the blanket scarf above.
+The way to wear a silk scarf, in the same way, I wore the blanket scarf above.
 It covers the entire front part of your chest and frames your face with color.
 In both of these professional outfits, I really paid attention to the colors in the looks.
-All colors are complementary and the bright V-Neck sweater is perfect for spring work wear.
+All colors are complementary and the bright V-Neck sweater is perfect for spring workwear.

 How to Wear a Summer Scarf

-In the summer your scarves are bright, patterned, light and fun!
-They are best used to color and interest to your summer outfit.
+In the summer your scarves are bright, patterned, light, and fun!
+They are best used to add color and interest to your summer outfit.
 Summer scarves can be long, square, or rectangle.
-Since they are made of lighter fabric you can wear morning to night and not get hot.
+Since they are made of lighter fabric you can wear them morning to night and not get hot.